michaelsballoni/stringshear/README.md

 Next add 30 to the "right enabled" list, press the Reset button, and press the Run button.

 Observe a more interesting pattern appear.

+Check out more details on this project at [Code Project](https://www.codeproject.com/Articles/5312296/StringShear-A-Science-Project-Adventure-in-Csharp)